Baghdad mob kills teen gunman and strings up his corpse

 In recent days, abductions and assassinations of high-profile civil activists have stoked paranoia among demonstrators.
 Protesters largely blame Iran-backed militias for the attacks and see the violence as a campaign to instill fear and weaken their peaceful movement.

-Thursday’s bloodshed began when the young gunman opened fire in Baghdad’s Wathba Square, killing two shop owners and four protesters..
+The exact circumstances of Thursday’s bloodshed were not clear, with different versions circulated throughout the day.The violence began when the young gunman opened fire in Baghdad’s Wathba Square, killing two shop owners and four protesters..
 Security officials said the teen was wanted by police on drug-related charges and was running from security forces at the time.

 An enraged mob beat the young man to death, security and health officials said.
 The officials spoke on condition of anonymity in line with regulations.
 At least eight people were wounded, the officials said.